huss-osman/linux-fundamentals/linux/fundamentals/text-processing.md

 ---

 ## Reflection
-Learning text processing made it clear how powerful small Linux tools become when combined.
-Instead of writing scripts immediately, many problems can be solved by chaining simple commands — a key skill for debugging, automation, and working efficiently in production environments.
+Learning **text processing** made it clear how powerful small **Linux tools** become when combined.
+Instead of writing scripts immediately, many problems can be solved by chaining simple commands using **pipelines** — a key skill for debugging, automation, and working efficiently in **production environments**.